kamalesh955/Secure-Face-Recognition-Login-System/README.md

    To exit, press 'q'.

 ## Architecture
-Input: Live webcam feed.
+-Input: Live webcam feed.
-Processing: Detects and recognizes faces using dlib and OpenCV.
+-Processing: Detects and recognizes faces using dlib and OpenCV.
-Output: Displays real-time feedback and sends alerts for unauthorized attempts.
+-Output: Displays real-time feedback and sends alerts for unauthorized attempts.